Tractorul-s-SkillPath/skillpath/docs/ARCHITECTURE.md

 `Diagrama.pdf` is the contract.
 Six deviations, each with a reason — and, now that the schema is built, where each one actually stands.

+"Applied" below means *applied to the live Supabase project and reflected in `lib/supabase/database.types.ts`*.
+It does not mean there is a migration you can
+run: there is not (§0).
+Everything in this section is verifiable only against the running database or against that types file.

 | # | Diagram says | Decision | Why | Status |
 |---|---|---|---|---|